Exhibition12 Apr – 1 Jun 2019

-Complementing the exhibition Bruised, Art Ecology & Action in Asia, Bruised Food: a Living Laboratory presents art and events in a working kitchen within RMIT Gallery, in order to engage the pubic in questions of how social practice artists engage with food and politics.
+Complementing the exhibition Bruised, Art Ecology & Action in Asia, Bruised Food: a Living Laboratory presents art and events in a working kitchen within RMIT Gallery, in order to engage the public in questions of how social practice artists engage with food and politics.

 Curated by Marnie Badham and Francis Maravillas, the Living Lab features artists Keg de Souza with Lucien Alperstein, Arahmaiani, Rhett D’Costa, Elia Nurvista and Stephen Loo.